bargaisabelle/ceg3120-bargaisabelle/git-guide.md

 ## git files & folders

 - .git folder
+  -  contains project information, commit history, and the remote repository address
 - .gitignore file
+  - a plaintext file that contains a pattern that decides what files and directories to ignore when committing to github
 - ~~.git/hooks~~

 ## GitHub

 - Pull requests
+  - allows you to request that your local repository grab the changes from your remote repository
 - SSH authentication to repositories
+  - a secure network that uses a key based system for remote communication between machines on an unsecured open network
 - ~~Actions~~

 ## Resources